top of page

 My foe outstretched beneath the tree.

 In the poem 'A Poison Tree' William Blake speaks about the dangers of harboring ill feelings for others, even one's enemy.
 Although the speaker eventually destroys his enemy, he becomes a deteriorated personality, who lived in misery.
 His 'righteous anger' was used to grow and nourish a demented and twisted tree that is full of hate and malice.
-The tree would never be able to help anyone now because even if it wanted to, its fruits can only harm.
+Blake used many such poems and paintings to clearly show humanity its flaws and negative tendencies.
+Another example is his poem, My Pretty Rose Tree, which Blake uses to highlight the blind jealousy that characterizes mankind.
+In this poem, another tree is jealous of another flower, despite the speaker having no interest in it.

 The Tyger